-Will *La France insoumise* be able to sustain itself in the long run?
+Will *La France insoumise* be able to sustain itself over the long term?

 Jean-Luc Mélenchon’s third-place finish in the first round of the April 2022 presidential election is the culmination of a third successful campaign by the leader of France’s radical left, rather than the result of a long-term trend dating back to the launch of La France Insoumise.